 Adoption of Instructional Materials

-Except for adoption of instructional material within the scope of Policy ECH, the following process shall be followed in adopting instructional material for use in the District or a particular school in the District.
-The Superintendent or Superintendent’s designee shall determine what learning material to recommend to the Board of Education for approval for use In determining what learning material to recommend to the Board of Education, the Superintendent or designee shall consider a) recommendations and requests from District and school administrators and educators, and b) recommendations and input from the instructional material review committee.
+Except for adoption of instructional material within the scope of Policy ECH, the following process shall be followed in adopting instructional material for use in the District or a particular school in the District:

+1. The Superintendent or Superintendent’s designee shall determine what learning material to recommend to the Board of Education for approval for use.
+In determining what learning material to recommend to the Board of Education, the Superintendent or designee shall consider a) recommendations and requests from District and school administrators and educators, and b) recommendations and input from the instructional material review committee.

 2. Depending on where the learning material being considered will be used, the instructional material review committee may be formed for the District as a whole, or for all the schools at a particular level of instruction (elementary, middle school or junior high, or high school), or for a specific school.